Swarg: Plot

 Krishna then targets Sahabji's brothers by using their greed against them.
 Without revealing himself, he enters into a business deal with them and later cheats them out of their investments - similar to how they cheated their older brother out of his finances - that renders them penniless and desperate.
 At this point, Krishna reveals himself to them and informs them that it was all part of his plan to restore the lost wealth, glory, and fortune of his former master.

 Krishna goes to a temple and prays to God so that he meets Sahabji very soon.
 Incidentally, he finds Sahabji in the same temple and gets to know that both Sahabji and Jyoti are in a pitiable condition.
 He brings them back to the mansion.
 Sahabji then witnesses his brothers inside the mansion and demands to know why they are there.
 Krishna reveals that they've paid for much more than they bid and were now totally homeless and ruined, and they had also realized their mistake, so he forgave them and brought them back to the mansion.
-Jyoti, Krishna, and the brothers ask for forgiveness of them (brothers) from Sahabji, which Sahabji outright refuses, after which their late mother's portrait falls from above, and Shahbji is reminded of the promise he made to her regarding taking care of his brothers no matter what.
+Jyoti, Krishna, and the brothers ask for forgiveness of them (brothers) from Sahabji, which Sahabji outright refuses, after which their late mother's portrait falls from above, and Sahabji is reminded of the promise he made to her regarding taking care of his brothers no matter what.
 At this point, Sahabji suffers a cardiac arrest, caused by years of financial, physical, and emotional stress.
 He forgives his brothers.
 He also approves Jyoti and Krishna's relationship and gives his blessings to a marriage.
-With that, the patriarch passes away, leaving all his inheritance to Krishna and Jyoti.
+With that, the patriarch dies, leaving all his inheritance to Krishna and Jyoti.